 Good governance supports open and fair business, ensures that the Society has the right safeguards in place and makes certain that every decision it takes is underpinned by the right considerations.
-Whilst Board oversight is always maintained, key decisions are made by the individuals, Sub Boards and Committees with the most appropriate and relevant knowledge and industry experience.
+Whilst Board oversight is always maintained, key decisions are made by the individual Sub Boards and Committees with the most appropriate and relevant knowledge and industry experience.
 Each Director has a clear understanding of their accountability and responsibilities.
-The Board has a programme of three principal meetings every year, with the Commercial and Fraternal Boards usually having at least eight and five meetings every year respectively.
-The Directors' attendance at meetings of the Board, Sub Boards and Committees is shown on page 43.
-The key strategic areas of focus in 2023 are included in the Strategic Report on pages 6 to 28.
+In 2024, the Board had a programme of four principal meetings.
+The Commercial and Fraternal Boards usually have at least eight and five meetings every year respectively.
+The Directors' attendance at meetings of the Board, Sub Boards and Committees is shown on Page 43.
+The key strategic areas of focus in 2024 are included in the Strategic Report on pages 6 to 28.